 Although it is now one of the parent group's biggest global businesses and the local leader in beauty, L'Oreal's US subsidiary has developed comparatively recently, the product of rapid and aggressive expansion during the 1980s and 1990s under former group CEO Lindsay Owen-Jones.
-Much of that growth has been as a result of steady organic expansion, and only partly through acquisition.
+Much of that growth was the result of steady organic expansion, and only partly and more recently through acquisition.
 Most purchases have been in the niche or professional sector, with the notable exception of Maybelline, the market-leading cosmetics business acquired in 1996.
 Other key local subsidiaries include ethnic specialist Soft Sheen-Carson and upscale skincare brand Kiehl's.
-More recently, the group has bolted on a collection of smaller high-end specialist brands.
+More recently, the group has bolted on a collection of smaller homegrown high-end specialist brands, such as professional hair colour brand Pulp Riot, IT Cosmetics, NYX and Carol's Daughter.
 L'Oreal has also pieced together an extensive salon distribution network in the US, acquiring a collection of regional agents and merging them under the name SalonCentric.
-L'Oreal's combined sales for North America were around $7.2bn in 2014.
+As elsewhere, the group operates across four core divisions of luxury, consumer products, professional products and active cosmetics.
+All the group's major international brands are represented here, including L'Oreal Paris, L'Oreal Professional, Lancome, YSL, Maybelline, Garnier and the Giorgio Armani fragrance license.
+Other key brands have a more US-centric position, such as Kiehl's, Ralph Lauren beauty and Essie, as well as a collection of specialist beauty brands like SkinCeuticals and CeraVé.
+Hair care is perhaps the strongest of L'Oreal's many suits in the US; it overtook P&G as the local #1 in 2010 and has retained that position ever since, withn a little over 20% local market share in 2018 )according to Euromonitor).
+It is among the two leaders in skincare and cosmetics alongside Estee Lauder.
+Frédéric Rozé has been president & CEO of L'Oreal USA since 2009, and added responsibility for Latin America in 2013.
+L'Oreal's combined US revenues were $7.5bn in 2018, or a little over a quarter of total group sales.
+L'Oreal took its first direct steps into the US in 1953 with the establishment of local licensee Cosmair (or "Cosmetics For Hair") to market its safe hair colouring products to beauty salons.
+Until 1994, Cosmair remained separate from the main L'Oreal business, privately owned by the group's founding Schueller/Bettencourt family.
+That year L'Oreal bought control of the business, but didn't change its name to L'Oreal USA until 2000.

 Account assignments & selected contact information